Worst-case approximability of functions on finite groups by endomorphisms and affine maps: Introduction

 \subsection{Motivation and main results}

 In this paper, whenever we speak of a function \emph{on} some set $M$, we mean a function $M\rightarrow M$.
-As a motivation for the main results of this paper, consider the following general concept:
+In order to put the results of this paper into a broader context, consider the following general concept: